A nonprofit uniquely dedicated to improving Sighthound health through education, outreach programs, and research.

 Adoption groups!
 Interested in holding a blood drive?
 If you’re within three hours of Columbus, Ohio, have six to 10 potential donors that can meet every other month, and a location where we can work, then we can come to you!
 Call us today to discuss the details: 1-800-416-5156 x1.

-Those of you who have dogs that donate to the Blood Bank may have concerns about the coronavirus.
+Those of you who have dogs that donate to the Blood Bank may have concerns about COVID.
 We want to assure you that staff at Riverside Animal Care and our Blood Bank are taking the necessary precautions to sanitize the clinic multiple times daily with a fogger and continuously throughout the day with sanitation products.
-We ask that any client who is ill or has been recently traveling remain in their car and vet staff will only bring the pet inside.
+We ask that any client who is ill or has been recently traveling remain at home.
 According to the CDC, “There is currently no evidence to suggest that companion animals, pets, or service animals can spread the novel coronavirus.”

-If you would prefer to not walk into the building, please let us know either by email ahead of time or by calling 1-800-416-5156 x1 when you get here.
+At this time, we are not allowing visitors into the building.
+Please let us know when you arrive for your pets appointment by calling 1-800-416-5156 x1.
 Please make sure to have your form filled out ahead of time.
 We will try to make any accommodations necessary to make you feel comfortable bringing your pet in for donations.
 Please do not hesitate to let us know if you have any questions or concerns.

 Have questions?
 Please see our FAQ page.
 Done that and still have questions or suggestions for us?